JoeVonDahab/drug_discovery_pipeline/02 Docking Pipeline/AutoDock/readme.md

 ### **2.1: Receptor Preparation (General)**

 1.  **Obtain Receptor Structure:** A PDB structure of the target receptor is required.
-For this workflow, the receptor structure corresponding to PDB ID `5TBM` (HIF-2α PAS-B domain) was used as a base.
+For this workflow `5TBM` (HIF-2α PAS-B domain) was used as a base.
-2.  **Clean Receptor:** The PDB file was cleaned to remove non-essential molecules (e.g., crystallographic waters, non-relevant co-solvents, or ligands).
-Hydrogens were added (this is also handled by Meeko later if not done explicitly).
+2.  **Clean Receptor:** Using chimera we removed the chain b, ligand and the solvent using: select then delete commands.
+3.  **receptor preparation** In Chimera run Tools -> Structure Editing -> Dock Prep (add hydrogen atoms)
     * **Input file example:** `receptor_ready_5tbm.pdb` (This is the cleaned receptor PDB file).

 ### **2.2: Identifying and Selecting Target Residues (UCSF Chimera/ChimeraX)**

-To focus the docking on a specific binding site within HIF-2α, key residues known or hypothesized to interact with inhibitors were selected.
-Based on structural information (e.g., from literature, PDB ID 5TBM, and the provided summary table), the following residues in the HIF-2α PAS-B domain were identified as important:
+To focus the docking on a specific binding site within HIF-2α, key residues known or hypothesized to interact with inhibitors were selected gathered from the literature:

 * **H293:** Direct Bond (H-bond), Allosteric Modulator
 * **Y281:** Direct Bond (H-bond network, n → π\*Ar); Allosteric Modulator